 Roomba uses the home base as a reference point for your house.
 Therefore, having the home base on the same floor is crucial.
 Give your Roomba enough trials to map out the floor.

 Roomba models are innovative and are a host of sensors that aid them in navigating your space.
-There is not much technical work on your side to set up.
+There is little technical work on your side to set up.